Two-platoon system

 The two-platoon system is a tactic in American football enabled by rules allowing unlimited substitution adopted during the 1940s.
-The "two platoons", offense and defense, are an integral part of the modern game today.
+The "two platoons", offense and defense, are an integral part of the game today.

+Although professional football has uninterruptedly retained the two-platoon system since 1949, in 1953 the NCAA took the collegiate game back to the one-platoon system with new limited substitution rules, changes made ostensibly for financial and competitive reasons.
+These rules remained in place until a return to unlimited substitution was made for the 1965 season.

 History

+The original one-platoon game

-In its earliest iteration, American football -- like the sport of rugby whence it sprung -- featured squads of players alternating on offense and defense in continuous action without leaving the field.
+In its earliest iteration, American football — like the sport of rugby whence it sprung — featured all players switching between offense and defense as required, in continuous action without leaving the field.
 This one-platoon system was mandated by rule.
 Prior to 1932, a player removed during the first half could not return to the field until the second half, while a player removed in the second half was lost for the game.

 With no limits to the size of a college football roster, a severe competitive advantage was thereby created for large collegiate football programs, which could send in multiple waves of talented players; smaller schools typically experienced a severe talent drop-off between starters and reserves.

 This provided the impetus for reform of the substitution rule effective with the 1933 season.
 Henceforth, players could be removed from the game for rest and recuperation and return to action once per quarter.
 This allowed talented starters to spend more time on the field, enabling small programs to remain more competitive with their larger peers.

+Birth of two-platoon football

 A lack of players during World War II, during which many able-bodied college-age men volunteered for or were drafted into military service, provided the rationale for a further loosening of substitution rules.
 A rule allowing unlimited substitution was initiated, with players now permitted to rest and return as many times as they wished per quarter.
 The limited pool of talented players was thus better conserved.
-This rules change had the corollary effect of opening the game to offensive and defensive specialization -- the so-called "two-platoon" system.
+This rules change had the corollary effect of opening the game to offensive and defensive specialization — the so-called "two-platoon" system.

 The first known use of the "two-platoon" system was by Michigan head coach Fritz Crisler in 1945 against an Army team under head coach "Colonel" Earl "Red" Blaik.

-When F. Scott Fitzgerald was living at La Paix, on the Turnbull estate in Baltimore, in 1933, he called Asa Bushnell, Princeton’s graduate manager of athletics and a clubmate of Fitzgerald’s, at 3 AM.
-“Get a pencil and paper,” said Fitzgerald.
-“I have some suggestions for Fritz Crisler.”
-Fitzgerald then explained his ideas that led to the two-platoon system, and Chrisler wrote back saying the plan had many virtues and would be adopted on the condition that it would be called “the Fitzgerald system“.
-Fitzgerald wrote back and said he guessed they better keep “the Fitzgerald system” in reserve.
-But that’s where the idea came from.
-[See Andrew Turnbull’s biography of Fitzgerald.]
+Michigan lost the game, 28–7, but Crisler's use of eight players who played only on offense, eight who played only on defense, and three that played both, impressed Blaik enough for him to adopt it for his own team.